simoneSantoni/net-analysis-smm638/caseStudies/categoryEmergence/README.md

 # Deliverables

-Create a slideshow to be used for a 10 minute presentation directed to a team of marketing people working at FCA.
-The presentation should include the recommendation(s) along with network visualizations/analysis supporting the recommendation(s).

-Upload the slideshow via Moodle by November 26 (12:00.)
+No deliverable is exptected.
+However, students should examine the text of the case along with the data before the class.

 # References